Libo1023/PANTHER-Challenge/README.md

 **Domain Adaptation**: To leverage the larger Task 1 dataset, the implementation incorporates:

-- **Histogram Matching**: Task 1 images are transformed to match the intensity distribution of Task 2 images, computed from all 50 Task 2 samples
+- **Histogram Matching**: Task 1 images are transformed to match the intensity distribution of Task 2 images, computed from all 50 Task 2 samples.
-- **Combined Training**: A unified model is trained on the domain-adapted Task 1 data (both labeled and pseudo-labeled) combined with Task 2 training samples
+- **Combined Training**: A unified model is trained on the domain-adapted Task 1 data (both labeled and pseudo-labeled) combined with Task 2 training samples.
-- **Intensity Statistics Alignment**: The adaptation process preserves spatial information while aligning intensity characteristics between the two MRI modalities
+- **Intensity Statistics Alignment**: The adaptation process preserves spatial information while aligning intensity characteristics between the two MRI modalities.

 **Final Reconstruction**: The cropped tumor predictions are mapped back to the original image space, maintaining spatial correspondence with the input T2-weighted MRI.